 - 1 tablespoon orange juice

-- 1 tablespoon sherry or Bourbon, or kids will be partaking, vanilla extract
+- 1 tablespoon bourbon, sherry, or vanilla extract

-- 2. Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves. baking powder, flour, orange juice and sherry.
+- Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves, baking powder, flour, orange juice, and bourbon, sherry, or vanilla extract.

-- 3. Working with your hands, encase each marshmallow in some of the sweet potato mixture, forming a ball.
-If the sweet potato mixture seems too soft to hold its shape, stir in some of the crumbs to thicken it.
-(You can cover and refrigerate the sweet potato-smothered marshmallows for up to several hours.)
+- Working with your hands, smother each marshmallow with some of the sweet potato mixture, forming a ball.
+If the sweet potato mixture seems too soft to hold its shape, stir in some of the cornflake crumbs to thicken it.
+(You can cover and refrigerate the sweet potato-smothered marshmallows for up to 24 hours.)
 Dip each ball in the egg and then roll it in the crumbs.
 Refrigerate just until the oil is hot.

-The flavors of this fantastic dish are amazing.
+The flavors of this fantastic inside-out sweet potatoes recipe are amazing.
 The accompanying picture is a little misleading because it makes the balls look small—when you actually start to add sweet potato around the marshmallows, they become rather huge.
-Don’t skimp on the amount of sweet potato or cornflakes, or cracks may appear during or after frying and cause the marshmallow to ooze out before you get to eat them.
+Don’t skimp on the amount of sweet potato or cornflakes, though, or cracks may appear during or after frying and cause the marshmallow to ooze out before you get to eat them.